Neural-Node-Labs/erp-complete-system/README.md

 4. The frontend attaches the resulting JWT access token as `Authorization: Bearer ...` on every backend API call.
-5. The backend (`erp-backend`) is a pure **resource server**: it validates the JWT's signature against the auth-server's published JWKs (`issuer-uri`), reads the `roles` claim baked into the token by `AuthorizationServerConfig.jwtTokenCustomizer()`, and enforces `@PreAuthorize` rules per endpoint — it never talks to Postgres to check who you are.
+5. The backend (`erp-backend`) is a pure **resource server**: it validates the JWT's signature against the auth-server's published JWKs, reads the `roles` claim baked into the token by `AuthorizationServerConfig`'s token customizer, and enforces `@PreAuthorize` rules per endpoint — it never talks to Postgres to check who you are.

-## Audit logging

-Every mutating operation (create, update, deactivate, post, void) in every service calls into `AuditLogService`, which writes an immutable row to `audit_log` containing: module, entity type/id, action, who did it, and a JSON snapshot of the record before and after the change.
-Reads of this log are exposed at `GET /api/audit-logs` and `GET /api/audit-logs/entity/{type}/{id}`, both restricted to the `ADMIN` role at two layers (path-level in `SecurityConfig` and `@PreAuthorize` on the controller) so it fails closed even if one layer is misconfigured.

-## Cross-cutting foundation: Party and Document Numbering

-Before adding another module, two pieces went in that every future module will share rather than reinvent:

-- **`Party`** (`party` table) — one shared record for anyone the ERP deals with, differentiated by `partyType` (`CUSTOMER`, `VENDOR`, `EMPLOYEE`, `OTHER`).
-Sales will filter this table for customers, Procurement for vendors, HR for employees — same audit trail, same address/contact fields, no drift between three near-identical tables.
-- **`DocumentNumberingService`** — allocates human-readable document numbers (`JE-2026-000123`, and later `SO-2026-...`, `PO-2026-...`, `INV-2026-...`)
-  via a single atomic `INSERT ...
-ON CONFLICT ...
-DO UPDATE ...
-RETURNING` against a `document_sequence` table.
-This is safe across concurrent requests and multiple backend replicas because Postgres itself serializes the increment — no in-process counter that breaks the moment you scale horizontally.
-Journal Entries already use it: leave "reference" blank when creating one and it's auto-numbered.
+## Auth-server persistence (and two bugs already found and fixed here)

+Everything the Authorization Server needs to survive a restart (or run as more than one replica) is in Postgres, not memory:

+- **Registered clients** — `JdbcRegisteredClientRepository`. `ClientSeeder`
+  inserts `erp-frontend` (public, PKCE) and `erp-backend-service` (client-credentials) once, on first boot only.
+- **Issued authorizations/tokens and consents** — `JdbcOAuth2AuthorizationService`
+  and `JdbcOAuth2AuthorizationConsentService`.
+- **JWT signing key** — `PersistentJwkSourceConfig` generates one RSA key pair on the very first boot and reuses it on every boot after, so a restart never silently invalidates every previously issued token.

+Two real bugs were hit and fixed building this, both worth knowing about since a new environment (staging, a teammate's machine, CI) could reintroduce either:

+1. **Postgres column-type mismatch.** The OAuth2 schema was hand-translated from Spring Authorization Server's generic/H2 schema (`BLOB` columns) to Postgres by mapping `BLOB → BYTEA`.
+That's wrong — `JdbcOAuth2AuthorizationService` serializes `attributes`/`*_value`/`*_metadata` as JSON **strings**, not binary, so every authorization-code/token insert failed with `column "attributes" is of type bytea but expression is of type character varying`.
+   Fixed via `V3__fix_oauth2_authorization_column_types.sql` (additive — the
+   original migration was left alone since Flyway had already validated it).
+2. **Issuer/discovery hostname split across the Docker network.** The auth-server's issuer is `http://localhost:9000` (correct — it's what the browser and every already-issued token's `iss` claim uses), but the backend reaches it internally as `http://auth-server:9000`.
+Spring's `issuer-uri` autoconfiguration requires the discovery document's `issuer` to equal the exact URL it was fetched from, so it threw `IllegalStateException` on every request needing JWT validation.
+Fixed by decoupling: the backend now fetches signing keys from `OAUTH2_JWK_SET_URI` (internal address) and validates the `iss` claim separately against `OAUTH2_ISSUER` (external/canonical address) — two properties instead of one that had to serve both purposes.

+**Lesson for any future infrastructure:** whenever something crosses the "browser-facing hostname" vs. "container-network hostname" boundary, assume it needs to be configurable independently rather than sharing one property.

 ## Testing

-Unit tests exist for the highest-risk business logic — the code where a bug would mean silently wrong money or silently wrong stock:

-- `AccountServiceImplTest` — duplicate code rejection, unknown parent rejection
-- `JournalEntryServiceImplTest` — unbalanced entries rejected, a line can't have both a debit and a credit, posting a balanced entry updates both accounts' balances correctly (asset up on debit, revenue up on credit), double-posting is rejected
-- `StockMovementServiceImplTest` — issuing more than is on hand is rejected, a non-positive issue quantity is rejected, an adjustment that would drive quantity negative is rejected
+See **[`features.md`](./features.md#testing)** for the full breakdown of what's covered per module.
+In short: every module has unit tests (mocked repositories) covering its state machine and business rules, and a handful of repositories/ services additionally have Testcontainers integration tests against a real Postgres, proving the actual SQL/Flyway migrations/R2DBC mapping work together.

 Run them with `cd backend && mvn test`.

-**Not covered yet** (the honest gap): controller-layer tests (`@WebFluxTest`), repository/integration tests against a real Postgres (e.g. via Testcontainers), security/`@PreAuthorize` tests confirming role enforcement actually blocks what it should, auth-server tests, and any frontend tests at all.
-Given how much of this system's correctness lives in "does the ADMIN-only audit log really reject a non-admin" and "does a restart really preserve OAuth2 clients," those are the next tests worth writing before this goes anywhere near production traffic.

-## Auth-server persistence

-Everything the Authorization Server needs to survive a restart (or run as more than one replica) is now in Postgres, not memory:

-- **Registered clients** — `JdbcRegisteredClientRepository` against the standard Spring Authorization Server schema (`V2__oauth2_persistence_schema.sql`, adapted for Postgres). `ClientSeeder` inserts `erp-frontend` and `erp-backend-service` once, on first boot only — it checks `findByClientId` before inserting, so it's safe to restart repeatedly.
-- **Issued authorizations/tokens and consents** — `JdbcOAuth2AuthorizationService`
-  and `JdbcOAuth2AuthorizationConsentService`, same schema file.
-- **JWT signing key** — `PersistentJwkSourceConfig` generates one RSA key pair on the very first boot, stores it in the `signing_key` table, and loads that same key on every boot after.
-Before this, every restart generated a brand-new random key, which silently invalidated every access token already issued (the resource server validates signatures against this server's published JWKs, which would have rotated to an unrelated key).
+**Known gap:** the Testcontainers integration-test pattern exists but hasn't been extended to Sales/Procurement/HR/CRM/Manufacturing yet — only Accounting/Inventory/Audit/ Numbering have it.
+Controller-layer tests (`@WebFluxTest`) and any frontend tests also don't exist yet.

+## Extending with the next module

+The established pattern, followed by every module so far:

+1. **Migration:** a new additive `V{n}__<module>_schema.sql` — never edit an already-applied one.
+2. **Backend:** `entity/<module>/*`, `model/<module>/*`, one repository per
+   table, one `Service(+Impl)` per aggregate root (call `auditLogService.log*()` in every write; `documentNumberingService.nextNumber(DocumentType.X)` for numbering; reuse `Party`/`InventoryItemRepository`/`StockMovementService`/ `JournalEntryService` rather than reinventing customer/vendor/employee data, stock movement, or GL posting), one controller per aggregate root with `@PreAuthorize("hasAnyRole('<MODULE_ROLE>', 'ADMIN')")`.
+3. **Frontend:** add `pages/<module>/*.vue`, register routes in `router/index.js`, add a nav entry in `AppLayout.vue`.
+4. **Auth:** add the new role to `@PreAuthorize` checks (already enforced) and, eventually, to whatever grants roles to real users (see "Known gaps").

+**All modules from the original scope are now built.** Sales, Procurement, HR/Payroll, CRM/Support, and Manufacturing all follow the pattern above; see `features.md` for what each one does and `git log`/this README's history for the design notes behind each (e.g. Manufacturing's single-level-BOM scoping decision, HR's attendance-driven proration).
+Future modules follow the same four steps.

-## Financial reports
+## Known gaps

-`GET /api/accounting/reports/trial-balance?asOf=YYYY-MM-DD`,
-`/income-statement?from=...&to=...`, and `/balance-sheet?asOf=...` are all
+- **No role-administration UI or API.** `SALES`/`PROCUREMENT`/`HR`/`CRM`/ `MANUFACTURING` are enforced roles with no seeded user and no way to grant them to a real user except inserting directly into `app_user_role` in the `erp_auth` database.
+This is the most pressing gap before any of those five modules could be used by anyone other than an admin-role tester.
-computed live from `journal_line` rows on POSTED entries - not from the denormalized `Account.balance` column - so a report for any past date is always accurate.
-There are no period-close/closing entries yet, so the Balance Sheet shows current-period net income as its own unclosed line rather than assuming it has already been swept into Retained Earnings.
+- **No period close / closing entries** in Accounting — the Balance Sheet shows unclosed current-period net income as its own line rather than assuming it's been swept into Retained Earnings.

-## Inventory module

-Mirrors the Accounting module's shape on purpose: `InventoryItem.quantityOnHand` is a denormalized running total (like `Account.balance`), and every change to it goes through `StockMovementService`, which writes an immutable `stock_movement` row and updates the item's quantity in the same transaction (like posting a `JournalEntry` updates account balances) - so at any point, quantity-on-hand is provably just the sum of that item's movement history.

-Three movement types, each its own endpoint under `/api/inventory/movements`:
-- **`POST /receipts`** — stock in (auto-numbers `GR-2026-######` if no reference given); optionally tags a vendor `Party`
-- **`POST /issues`** — stock out; rejected with a `BusinessException` if it would take quantity negative
-- **`POST /adjustments`** — signed correction (e.g. after a physical count), also rejected if it would go negative

-`GET /api/inventory/items/low-stock` returns active items at or below their reorder point - the query the Sales module will eventually use to block selling out-of-stock items, and Procurement will use to auto-suggest purchase orders.

-## Extending with the next module (Sales or Procurement)

-1. **Backend:** add `entity/sales/*` (or `procurement`), `model/sales/*`,
-   repositories, `service/SalesOrderService(+Impl)` (call `auditLogService.log*()`
-   in every write, `documentNumberingService.nextNumber(DocumentType.SALES_ORDER)` for numbering, reference `Party` for the customer/vendor and `InventoryItemRepository`/`StockMovementService` to check and decrement stock on fulfillment), `controller/SalesOrderController`.
-Add a new Flyway migration `V5__sales_schema.sql`.
-2. **Frontend:** add `pages/inventory/*.vue`, register routes in `router/index.js`, add a nav entry in `AppLayout.vue`.
-3. **Auth:** add any new scopes/roles needed (e.g. `INVENTORY_MANAGER`) to the
-   auth-server's seed data and to `@PreAuthorize` checks on the new endpoints.

-## Known scaffold limitations (intentional, to keep this reviewable)
+- **No multi-currency, no recurring/templated journal entries, no bank reconciliation.**

-- No refresh-token rotation UI, no MFA, no password-reset flow yet.
+- **No MFA, no password-reset flow, no account-lockout policy, no refresh-token rotation UI.**
-- The Accounting module covers Chart of Accounts + Journal Entries + reports only — no period-close / closing entries yet, though the ledger data model supports building that directly from `journal_line`.
-- No automated tests yet (unit/integration) — see "Testing" below for what exists so far and what's still missing.
+- **Secrets are hardcoded dev defaults** (DB passwords, client secret) in `application.yml`/`docker-compose.yml` — fine for local dev, needs externalized secrets management before any non-local deployment.
+- **No CI/CD pipeline, no OpenAPI/Swagger docs, no structured logging/metrics/
+  tracing, no documented backup/DR strategy.**